immcantation/immcantation/docs/tutorials/tutorials.rst

     :alt: How to use the Immcantation Lab container
     :align: left

-Information on obtaining and using the container with the Jupyter notebooks and data needed to follow the Immcantation tutorials can be found within the general :ref:`DockerGuide`.
+Information on obtaining and using the container with the Jupyter notebooks and data needed to follow the Immcantation tutorials can be found within the general :ref:`guide <DockerGuide>`.

 Introductory Webinar